Irondale Physics Fair 2015

 Video documentation of progress must accompany each PDR.
 Lacking video documentation results in a late PDR, the score of which will be reduced 25%.
 There are no exceptions.

-For PDR #2, #3, and #4, video documentation must be uploaded to the Google Drive folder (as specified by your teacher).
+For PDR #2, #3, and #4, video documentation must be submitted as specified by your teacher.

 Component Hints (construction & chain reaction)